mantisTobogg/gemma-sprint-project/README.md

   - Learning rate: 1e-5
   - Epochs: 5

+### 4. Gemma-2b-it Integration:
+- **Model Integration**:
+   - Load the `gemma-2b-it` model using `AutoTokenizer` and `AutoModelForCausalLM`.
+   - Set up the tokenizer and model configurations for the response generation task.
+- **Prompt Engineering**:
+   - Define prompt templates for each sentiment label:
+     - `POSITIVE`: Generate a friendly response.
+     - `NEGATIVE`: Suggest a constructive response.
+     - `NEUTRAL`: Provide a general comment.

+- **Response Generation Function**:
+   - Implement a function (`generate_gemma_response`) to take each comment and generate a response based on its sentiment label.
+   - Use `gemma_text_generator` to produce the response based on the predefined prompt.

+- **Integration with Existing DataFrame**:
+   - Add a new column `Gemma_Response` to the `df_sentiments` DataFrame to hold the generated responses.
+   - Ensure that the existing columns (`Comment`, `Sentiment Label`, `Sentiment Score`) remain intact.

+- **Performance Optimization**:
+   - Use batch processing or save intermediate results to minimize run-time in future iterations.

 ---

 ## Evaluation

 ### 1. Results
-The model demonstrated strong performance in distinguishing between offensive and non-offensive comments.
+- **The model demonstrated strong performance** in distinguishing between offensive and non-offensive comments.
 It was able to detect sarcasm in typical English language patterns with reasonable accuracy.
 The final weighted reclassification significantly improved the handling of complex comments.

+- **Furthermore, with the integration of gemma-2b-it with the sentiment analysis system** resulted in a substantial improvement in the contextual understanding of user comments.
+The generated responses closely align with the detected sentiment, providing a more human-like interaction layer.

+> - ***Further improvements can be made by fine-tuning the response generation model or adjusting the prompt templates based on specific requirements.***

 ### 2. Technical Specifications
 The model was trained and evaluated on Apple Silicon (M2) using PyTorch.